Psalterium Georgii

 Psalterium Georgii (also Harpa Georgii) (Latin for George's harp) was a constellation created by Maximilian Hell in 1789 to honor George III of Great Britain.
 Johann Bode depicted the constellation on his Uranographia atlas of 1801 under the name Harpa Georgii.
-It was created from stars in northern Eridanus and was next to the constellation Taurus, and included 10 Tauri.
+It was created from stars in northern Eridanus and was next to the constellation Taurus, and included 10 Tauri, which was designated Gamma Psalterii Georgii by Hell and E by Bode.
 It is no longer in use.